MathiasDamsgaard/Deep_learning_finetuning_and_merge/readme.md

 Arguments like --learning_rate, --batch_size, etc., can be passed to customize training.

+## Makefile Usage

+Below are commands defined in the makefile to help manage and run experiments:

+- make init
+  Installs dependencies, initializes Poetry, and prompts for Wandb auth.
+- make init_no_wandb
+  Same as above but skips Wandb auth.
+- make run_all_experiments
+  Submits multiple training jobs for different model variations (baseline, LoRA, etc.) on HPC.

+For more details, check the makefile at the root of this repo.

 ## File Structure (Key Parts)

 - src/model/lora_manual.py: Contains the primary LoRATrainer class and get_lora_config function.